SEEDS Knowledge Exchange Model

 Transforming Eco-anxiety into Hope and Action for Nature: Changing Climate and Wellbeing Workshop

 UBC’s virtual IKEW on eco-anxiety was co-hosted by SEEDS and the UBC Climate Hub in November 2020.
 The event brought together undergraduate and graduate students from the Faculty of Arts (Department of Psychology, Geography, Creative Writing and English Literature, Political Science), Faculty of Sciences (Biology), Faculty of Forestry (Forest and Conservation Sciences), Land and Food Systems (Global Resource Systems), Institute for Resources, Environment and Sustainability and Youth4Nature.
 The IKEW provided a platform for students to share experiences about eco-anxiety and co-develop different understandings of what it is, along with ways to manage and reframe understandings of eco-anxiety.
-Different ways of understanding and experiencing the impacts of climate change on mental health and wellbeing were explored, and resulted in the identification of collective and individual actions that can help manage anxiety and other mental health wellbeing challenges while advancing sustainability at the UBC campus.
+Different ways of understanding and experiencing the impacts of climate change on mental health and wellbeing were explored, and resulted in the identification of collective and individual actions that can help manage anxiety, as well as other mental health and wellbeing challenges while advancing sustainability at the UBC campus.

 Transforming Eco-anxiety into Hope and Action for Nature: Changing Climate and Wellbeing Workshop Part II